Woosmap/geofencing-ios-sdk/doc/GeofencingRegions.md

 In iOS, regions are monitored by the system, which wakes up your app as needed when the user crosses a defined region boundary.

+Region monitoring is a natural complement to Search requests performed on collected locations.
+Indeed, Search requests help monitoring the approach to some assets you want to monitor.
+On every collected location you are aware of the surronding assets (distance to them and even time if using Distance API request).
+You can then decide to monitor some of those surrounding assets (e.g. the closest ones).
+Region monitoring is designed to do so.

 <p align="center">
   <img alt="POI Region" src="https://github.com/woosmap/woosmap-geofencing-ios-sdk/raw/master/assets/POIPenetration.png" width="50%">
 </p>